 You Sell the Data of California Minors

-Quickly following the May 2018 institution of the GDPR, another privacy law entered the ring.
-On June 28th, 2018, Governor Jerry Brown signed the California Consumer Privacy Act of 2018 (CCPA) into effect.
+Following the institution of the GDPR, another privacy law entered the ring.
+In June of 2018, the California Consumer Privacy Act of 2018 (CCPA) was signed into law.
+It came into effect in January of 2020.

-While the GDPR applies to those who collect data from EU citizens, the CCPA affects businesses with Californian users.
+While the GDPR applies to those who collect data from EU citizens, the CCPA affects businesses with Californian residents, whether they are present in the state or not.

-The law boasts a provision dedicated to the rights of consumers under the age of 16, regarding the sale of their data.
+Among the provisions in the law, one is dedicated to the rights of minors regarding the sale of their data.

-A business shall not sell the personal information of consumers if the business has actual knowledge that the consumer is less than 16 years of age, unless the consumer, […], has affirmatively authorized the sale of the consumer’s personal information.
+[…] a business shall not sell or share the personal information of consumers if the business has actual knowledge that the consumer is less than 16 years of age, unless the consumer, in the case of consumers at least 13 years of age and less than 16 years of age, or the consumer’s parent or guardian, in the case of consumers who are less than 13 years of age, has affirmatively authorized the sale or sharing of the consumer’s personal information.

-For example, add a popup to your sign-up page that’s triggered if a user enters their age or birthday and is under 16 years old.
+One way to make the opt-in meaning clear is to add a popup to your sign-up page that is triggered if a user enters their age as under 16 years old.

 You Use Cookies & Market to EU Citizens